-7 heavenly hacks for females travelling alone
+7 heavenly hacks for females travelling solo in Queensland

 Solo travel comes with plenty of perks.
 Want to stretch out and slumber like a starfish?
 Be our guest.
 Can’t choose which bathroom basin to utilise?
 Use both.
 Those twin robes hanging in the closet?
 One for you… and the other for you… to wear to the pool if you wish.